Premises Liability Attorney in NYC

 While the most common, these are not the only instances where a property owner may have a duty of care.
 In some cases, a property owner could owe a duty of care to trespassers.
-For this to apply, the property owners needs to have known that the trespasser was there; in these cases, they typically have a duty to warn the trespassers of man-made dangers, such as electric fences that could have lethal side effects.
+For this to apply, the property owners need to have known that the trespasser was there; in these cases, they typically must warn the trespassers of man-made dangers, such as electric fences that could have lethal side effects.

 The final situation where a property owner may have a duty of care is to children trespassers.
 These are treated special and very unique, especially in cases where the property owner has conditions that are tempting to a young child, such as an unfenced pool.
 In these cases, the property owner needs to take special precautions to warn of the potential harm, repair unsafe conditions, and protect the children.

 Many different situations can fall under premises liability law.
 In fact, if you were injured on property that belonged to someone else, there is a chance that it could have grounds to pursue a claim.
 Common types of New York premises liability cases include:

 - Slip-and-fall Accidents: Slippery floor or weather conditions causes a person to lose their balance and fall.
 It is closely related to, and often used interchangeably, with trip & fall accidents.

 - Inadequate Maintenance: Landowner or possessor does not use reasonable care in maintaining the property.
 An example would be failing to trim trees, which causes branches to fall.